oxysoft/stable-diffusion-webui/README.md

 ## Roadmap:
-1. Core backend components (server, jobs, plugins)
+1. ~Core backend components (server, jobs, plugins) to a usable state.~
 2. Run the StableDiffusionPlugin txt2img job from CLI
 3. Write a UI to run the job in and see progress.
 4. Port some upscalers so we can see the job workflow in action.